deshack/pinit/readme.txt

 Features include:

 * Automatically place a "Pin it" button on every image
+* Activate Pinit buttons in sigle posts and/or pages only
 * Pinit button Color Select
 * Pinit Button Size Checkbox
 * Pinit Button Layout Checkbox